microsoft/teams-ai/js/samples/04.ai.c.actionMapping.lightBot/README.md

 <!-- /code_chunk_output -->

-LightBot: Your Enlightened Assistant.
-This example showcases how the LightBot understands user intent, accurately interpreting commands to effortlessly control light bot.
 Explore how the LightBot understands, allowing precise control over turning lights on and off, while demonstrating the power and potential of the Language Model in understanding and executing user intent accurately mapped with app actions.

 It shows Teams AI SDK capabilities like: